opengeneva/opengeneva2018/_posts/2018-03-14-mass-challenge-switzerland.markdown

 published: true
 ---

-Following the launch of the [Open Geneva Acceleration Partnerships](/acceleration/), our very first **Acceleration Partner** is [Mass Challenge Switzerland](http://switzerland.masschallenge.org/), the leading Swiss accelerator.
-To celebrate the hand-shake between Open Geneva and Mass Challenge, [Mass Challenge Switzerland](http://switzerland.masschallenge.org/) has issued a special 100% discount credit code: **OPENGENEVA2018**.
+Following the launch of the [Open Geneva Acceleration Partnerships](/acceleration/), our very first **Acceleration Partner** is [MassChallenge Switzerland](http://switzerland.masschallenge.org/), the leading Swiss accelerator.
+To celebrate the hand-shake between Open Geneva and MassChallenge, [MassChallenge Switzerland](http://switzerland.masschallenge.org/) has issued a special 100% discount credit code: **OPENGENEVA2018**.
 Use it and join a global network of 1495+ startups from 81countries, that have raised over $3 billion in funding, generated $2 billion in revenue, and created over 80.000 total jobs to date

 <center>
-<strong><a href="http://bit.ly/applymcch" target="_blank">Apply to Mass Challenge until 28th March <br>discount code : OPENGENEVA2018</a></strong>
+<strong><a href="http://bit.ly/applymcch" target="_blank">Apply to MassChallenge until 28th March <br>discount code : OPENGENEVA2018</a></strong>
 </center>